-As the pandemic continues, medical practices must balance the need to provide necessary services while minimizing risks to patients and healthcare providers and mitigating financial impact.
+As we emerge from the pandemic, medical practices must balance the need to provide necessary services while minimizing risks to patients and healthcare providers and mitigating financial impact.
 Awareness of COVID-19’s progression in your community remains critical.
 Health care organizations must remain prepared to meet patient needs to the greatest extent possible.
 As the situation changes, continue planning for best utilization of your facilities, equipment, and consumables while minimizing the risk of infection.

 - NORCAL Group: Routine and Influenza Vaccination Compliance During the Pandemic